Skip to content

 Steve Benjamins run a simple page with dark-ish vibes that has 100% transparent header with menu links and a CTA button to iTunes.

-The site’s base promotes his new song and opens on a new page with video, lyrics, and more.
+The site’s homepage promotes his new song and opens to a new page with a video, lyrics, and more.

 Lastly, Steve uses the footer to promote his vinyl, newsletter subscription form, and social media icons.